 Compounds, on the other hand, are made of cacao powder and oil, usually soybean, palm kernel, or cottonseed.
 They can be used as an alternative for couverture and are great for decorations since they don’t need tempering and remain stable even in warm temperatures.
-However, do take note that they do not turn out as shiny as the couverture.
+However, do take note that they do not turn out as shiny and also burn more easily than couverture.

 Also known as chocolate pistoles or wafers, buttons are small, flattened disc-shaped.
 They are melted before being used in baked desserts.
 Some are mixed with the batter to create the cake or bread base, while others prefer to use them in making ganache.

 Since they are already in small pieces, you don’t need extra effort to chop chocolates.
-But when melting, you have to set them on low fire or use a double broiler to avoid having burnt chocolate.
+They are also more efficient in storage, and easier to weigh and portion, but when melting, you have to set them on low fire or use a double broiler to avoid having burnt chocolate.

 We want to remind you to carefully read the information on the label or descriptions given on the online sites.
 First, opt for trusted brands to help you produce quality baked goods, but we also want you to give emerging brands a chance by reading product reviews.